Australia offers students a great place to study a Diploma program as a pathway to university and/or English Language Courses.

 What are Direct Billing Providers?

-Direct billing providers are medical providers (e.g. - G.P's, hospitals) that have an agreement with Overseas Student Health Cover provided (OSHC) by Allianz Global Assistance.
+Direct billing providers are medical providers (e.g. - G.P's, hospitals) that have an agreement with ECC’s preferred OSHC provider Medibank (Overseas Student Health Cover provider).
 When visiting a participating clinic, show your valid OSHC card and they will send the invoice direct to OSHC.
 If students attend the ECU Health Service, the cost of seeing the G.P. is likely to be covered by OSHC.

 - Cash claims and other claim submission